configcat-labs/feature-flags-in-nuxtjs-sample/README.md

 1. Clone this code repository

-2. Open a terminal in the root of the project
+2. Open a terminal in the root of this repo

 3. Install the required npm packages by running: